Azure/azure-service-operator/docs/hugo/content/reference/_index.md

 ## Search

+The `authOptions` and `operatorSpec` properties on [`SearchService`](https://azure.github.io/azure-service-operator/reference/search/v1api20220901/#search.azure.com/v1api20220901.SearchService) are not supported in ASO v2.1.0; they'll be included in the next release.

 ### Released

 These resource(s) are available for use in the current release of ASO.
 Different versions of a given resource reflect different versions of the Azure ARM API.